vostok/logging.docs/integrations/serilog.md

 It preserves message templates in their original form as Serilog's templating syntax is a superset of Vostok [message templates](../concepts/syntax/message-templates.md) capabilites.
 Properties are also passed as-is, bound by provided Serilog logger instance.

-`ForContext` method works exactly like it does in native [implementations](../implementations/): it causes returned log instances to enrich encoming log events with `SourceContext` property containing a hierarchical context value.
+`ForContext` method works exactly like it does in native [implementations](../implementations/): it causes returned log instances to enrich incoming log events with `SourceContext` property containing a hierarchical context value.
 See [source context](../concepts/source-context.md) section for more details.